Homeschooling pros versus the cons?

 First a little background

-I’m a homeschooling mom of 4 (baby-age 8) that works from home as the breadwinner of our family.
+I’m a homeschooling mom of 4 (baby-age 8) that works from home.
 We live in the Canadian mountains (west Kootenays of B.C.) and live on an acreage where we grow a lot of food to feed our family, keep chickens and try to spend many days outdoors.
 I’ve homeschooled pregnant, with a toddler and while working from home.
 I first started homeschooling because of this video which opened up my thoughts about how we educate our children.

 What are the homeschooling pros?